novoda/progression-framework/frameworks/engineering/lead_product_engineer.md

 - Can comfortably make decisions across all platforms and understands impact across all platforms
 - Builds, supports and automates current tools, ensuring reliability, availability, scalability and performance.
 Automates only when a benefit, as opposed to all the time.

 ### Novoda
 - Always learning and teaching others through guidance and delegation
 - Contributes and gives back to the community.
 Has own network of external peers.
-Has recognised credentials externally.
-- Demonstrates Novoda’s values both internally and externally.
+Has recognised credentials externally.- Demonstrates Novoda’s values both internally and externally.

 ### Experience